The definitive ranking of the Saw films, from worst to best

 Saw IV (2007)

-The fourth film is where things start to go a little off the rails.
+The fourth film was where things started to go a little off the rails.
 Despite being dead, Jigsaw is still managing to torment people through a variety of hideous traps from beyond the grave, thanks to help from Detective Hoffman.
 SWAT Officer Daniel Rigg (Lyriq Bent) is put through a number of tests as he tries to save two missing detectives and more details about Jigsaw’s background and methods are revealed.
 Saw IV is filled with flashbacks and multiple timelines while upping the gore and featuring a cast of characters you’ll be happy to see meet their demise.

 Saw V (2008)